 16. There is a more complicated story about how perceptual distinctness relates to a distinct concept, as described by Leibniz in “Meditations on Knowledge, Truth, and Ideas,” AG 23–27.
 For more on this, see Brandom 1981 and Wilson 1999a.
 For more on the interpretation of perceptual distinctness offered here, see Simmons 2001 and Jorgensen 2009.

 17. One further note: Leibniz's discussion of memory in this passage and in others in the New Essays suggests another possible version of the higher-order interpretation in terms of memory rather than reflection.
-For more on this see Jorgensen forthcoming.
+For more on this see Jorgensen 2011a.